boxc/tracking/README.md

 # BoxC Tracking

-A dictionary of tracking events supported by BoxC.
-This library can be imported into PHP projects.
-Might serve more purposes in the future.
+A model and dictionary of tracking events supported by BoxC.

 ## Requirements